 What is meant by paramagnetic?

-Paramagnetism relates to materials such as platinum or aluminium that are magnetized in a magnetic field and their magnetism extincts when the field doesn’t exist.
-Ferromagnetism are the materials like nickel and iron that retain their magnetic properties when the field is erased.
+Paramagnetism relates to materials such as platinum or aluminium that are magnetized in a magnetic field and their magnetism extinct when the field doesn’t exist.
+Ferromagnetism is the materials like nickel and iron that retain their magnetic properties when the field is erased.

 What is the Curie temperature?

-The Curie temperature is the one at which ferromagnetic material turn to paramagnetic o heating.
+The Curie temperature is the one at which ferromagnetic material turns to paramagnetic o heating.
 This kind of transition is used in optical storage media for erasing and inserting new data.

-To know more about Curie constant table along with types of magnetic materials with their properties, you can visit us @Byju’s.
+Visit “BYJU’S – The Learning App” to know more about Curie constant table along with types of magnetic materials with their properties.